 - Foam rolling

 Foam rolling is a form of self-massage that you can do at home.
 All you need is a foam roller (relatively inexpensive) and guidance on how to ‘roll out’ areas of stress and tension.
-Our app for chronic pain (download links below) includes guided instructionals on foam rolling to help ease pain.
+Our app (update Aug 2023: Pathways is now a web app!
+Start our program here) for chronic pain (download links below) includes guided instructionals on foam rolling to help ease pain.

 Massage doesn’t have to be done in a clinical setting, so it’s important that you choose someone who is qualified and properly registered.
 When it’s combined with other therapies, massage can have some significant results on improving quality of life for pain patients.
 It’s about finding out what works for you.

 - Nuray Elibol, Uğur Cavlak, (2019), “Massage therapy in chronic musculoskeletal pain management: a scoping review of the literature”.
 Medicina Sportiva: vol. XV, no 1, 3067-3073